joshhighet/csfalcon/README.md

 [csfalcon.thetadev.services](https://csfalcon.thetadev.services)

-This repository hosts a number of searches in Falcon Query Language (FQL), intended for use when hunting within Crowdstrike Falcon's Threat Graph.
+A number of searches in Falcon Query Language (FQL), intended for use when hunting within Crowdstrike Falcon's Threat Graph - served by [docsify](https://docsify.js.org)

 These searches may not represent all data available within your tenant and searches should be reviewed before they're operationalised.